 Outstanding place in the Peruvian rainforest with a 7m Anaconda staked out and recent sightings of Tapir and Jaguar on the trails.
 Rio Los Amigos Research Station is a very modern set-up in the rainforest with good trails, electric light, and even wi-fi internet and it has the specialties of SE Peru even such rare species as Long-crested Pygmy-Tyrant, Black-faced Cotinga, Rufous-fronted Ant-thrush and Peruvian Recurvebill.
 There are 10 species of monkeys regularly seen including Emperor Tamarin and Monk Saki Monkey.
-The rooms have private bath, but not yet hot water.
-It is possible to upgrade to a private cabin for 40 US$ more per person/per night.
+B. L. D.

 Day 13.
 Amigos to Puerto Maldonado.
 Purus Jacamar and Point-tailed Palmcreeper

 Aditional birding at Amigos.
 Around midday we shall leave for Puerto Maldonado,